PCas95/GenomicBasedMachineLearning/README.md

 # Introduction to GenomicBasedMachineLearning

-The repository "GenomicBasedMachineLearning" aims at making available the 3 scripts used for data management and production of Figures 2 and 3 plus Additional Files 3, 4, 7 and 8 from the research article "Source attribution of Listeria monocytogenes through a versatile supervised machine learning workflow based on genomic data".
+The repository "GenomicBasedMachineLearning" aims at making available the 3 scripts used for data management and production of Figures 2 and 3 plus Additional Files 3, 4, 7 and 8 from the research article "Harmonization of supervised machine learning practices for efficient source attribution of Listeria monocytogenes based on genomic data" (<https://doi.org/10.1186/s12864-023-09667-w>).

 The 3 scripts available in this repository are: